cosmos/cosmos-sdk/docs/migrations/rest.md

 Cosmos SDK v0.40 marks as deprecated the legacy REST endpoints, but provides for most legacy endpoint a new REST endpoint.
 These endpoints are automatically generated from [gRPC `Query` services](../building-modules/query-services.md) using [grpc-gateway](https://grpc-ecosystem.github.io/grpc-gateway/), so they are usually called gGPC-gateway REST endpoints.

 Some modules expose legacy `POST` endpoints to generate unsigned transactions for their `Msg`s.
 These `POST` endpoints have been removed.
-We recommend to use [service `Msg`s](../building-modules/msg-services.md) directly, and use Protobuf to generate client-side transaction generation.
+We recommend to use [service `Msg`s](../building-modules/msg-services.md) directly, and use Protobuf to do client-side transaction generation.
 A guide can be found [here (TODO)](https://github.com/cosmos/cosmos-sdk/issues/7657).

 | Legacy REST Endpoint                                                            | Description                                                         | New gGPC-gateway REST Endpoint                                                                        |
 | ------------------------------------------------------------------------------- | ------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------- |